 Also, take note of the Dutch traditions that you might be looking for:

 The German Club

 The German club of Costa Rica, Club Alemán de Costa Rica, was founded in 1910 and owns its own building on the east side of San Jose, in Los Yoses.
-The Germans are very well represented by a large community in Costa Rica, starting with immigrants like Steinvorth, Peters, Sauter, Fabian, Lehmann, Knöhr, Reimers and Koberg, now all names that are fully integrated in Costarican society.
-Nonetheless, the German nationality is one of the largest foreign communities in Costa Rica and therefore they have their own building with restaurant, tavern and terraces.
+The Germans are a super large community in Costa Rica.
+They probably started with immigrants like Steinvorth, Peters, Sauter, Fabian, Lehmann, Knöhr, Reimers and Koberg.
+Now, all those names have fully integrated into Costa Rican society.
+Nonetheless, the German nationality is one of the largest foreign communities in Costa Rica.
+Therefore they have their own building with restaurant, tavern, and terraces.
 If you enjoy Linsensuppe mit Kasseler, Wurst und Brötchen or Jägerschnitzel or even Reibekuchen mit Apfelmus oder Käsecreme und Räucherforelle, you’ve found your place.

-If you like German beer, sauerkraut and white sausage, the Humbold Schule, the German school, organizes the original Oktoberfest every year in different places, check the local papers for more information when you’re getting close to October.
+If you like German beer, sauerkraut, and white sausage, the Humboldt Schule, the German school, organizes the original Oktoberfest every year in different places, check the local papers for more information when you’re getting close to October.
 Avenida Escazu also organizes an Oktoberfest now.